AstroMined/pygithub-mcp-server/docs/system_patterns.md

 - Consistent formatting across all error types

 ### 4. Testing
-- Test with real API interactions when possible
+- Use real API interactions instead of mocks for integration tests
-- Use dataclasses instead of MagicMock for test objects
+- Use dataclasses instead of MagicMock for unit tests
 - Focus on testing behavior rather than implementation
 - Implement proper cleanup for test resources
 - Tag resources created during tests for identification
+- Separate unit tests from integration tests by directory structure
+- Mark integration tests with @pytest.mark.integration
+- Test both success and error paths
+- Verify that tests remain isolated and don't affect each other
+- Use dependency injection for easier test parameterization

 ### 5. Configuration
 - Use environment variables for deployment configuration